 The status of an event determines whether actual numbers, times or prices can be awarded to resource bookings.
 The statuses where this is allowed are determined by an administrator (see System Settings).

-Actual values are displayed in dark blue.
+Actual values are displayed in blue.

 You can also do these actions in the booking inspector of the resource, either on the “Info” tab or on the “Prices” tab.
-You open the booking inspector by clicking on the name of the resource in the event inspector.
+You open the booking inspector by clicking the name of the resource in the event inspector.

 For a resource that was used longer or less long than was planned, you can enter actual times.
 You do this in the booking inspector of the resource or the resource set, on the “Bookings” tab.
-To do this, click on “Add Actual Time” to the right of the timelines.
+To do this, click “Add Actual Time” to the right of the timelines.

 Protecting Events with Actual Times§

 If an event has resource bookings for which actual times are entered, the event’s date or location cannot be moved and its name cannot be changed.
-The event also cannot be deleted.
+The event also cannot be deleted anymore.
 It is only possible to change the date, location or name of such an event if you delete the actual times first.

 The actual price equals the planned price by default.
 If you add an actual number, then the actual price will reflect this change (e.g. one microphone was planned but two were used).
-If a deviating actual time is added to a resource, the actual price will be adjusted to reflect this (for example: Jan was scheduled from 14:00 to 18:00 but he worked from 14:00 to 19:00).
+If a deviating actual time is added to a resource, the actual price will also be adjusted to reflect this (for example: Jan was scheduled to work from 14:00 to 18:00 but worked from 14:00 to 19:00).